Racist memes shared by Navy SEALs prompt investigation, disciplinary actions

 This is just the latest significant investigation into behavior issues and command failures at Naval Special Warfare Command.
 And it underscores racial concerns that are not new to the special warfare leaders.

 Commando forces across the services — particularly the officers — tend to be far less diverse than the military as a whole.
-And leaders in recent years have tried to reach out to a wider array of recruits in order to develop a more diverse force.
+And leaders in recent years have tried to attract a wider array of recruits in order to develop a more diverse force.

 Those efforts, however, could be threatened now, as the Trump administration and Defense Department leaders have made it a priority to end diversity and inclusion programs across the military and the government as a whole.
 That could exacerbate racist problems in the smaller, largely-white teams.